digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 ## Expected Survival Time (LTV)

 Integrating a survival curve gives the mean expected survival time.
-Multiply your monthly or annual revenue by this mean survival time to get an LTV estimate for a new subscriber.
+Multiply monthly or annual revenue by this value to estimate LTV for a new subscriber.

-Since the parametric curves level off, we need to define a hard cutoff such as 3, 4, or 5 years before integrating.
+Since parametric curves level off, a hard cutoff, such as 3, 4, or 5 years, must be defined before integration.

-If we only had 24 months of history, integrating the Kaplan-Meier curve would give an expected survival time of 20.5 months (See the table of expected survival probabilities above).
+With only 24 months of history, integrating the Kaplan-Meier curve estimates survival at 20.5 months (see the table in the "Spreadsheet" section above).

-Whereas using the parametric model gives a better, fairer result since it can look beyond the initial 24 months.
+In contrast, the parametric model provides a more reliable estimate by extending beyond the initial 24 months.

-36 months gives an expected survival of 29.6 months.
+Integrating the model’s 36-month survival curve yields an average survival of 29.6 months.

 ![Expected Survival using Weibull](../images/subscriber_lifetime_value_retention/Weibull_Expected_Survival.png)

-These resulting LTV multipliers can be applied to new subscriptions to calculate expected lifetime value.
+These LTV multipliers can be applied to new subscriptions to estimate expected lifetime value.